CipherStack/circuit-equivalence-checker/README.md

 To run the unit tests:

 ```
-python test.py
+python test_evaluator.py
 ```

 ## How It Works

 1. The tool converts circuit descriptions into Z3 expressions.
-2. It then uses Z3 to check if there exists any input combination that produces different outputs for the two circuits.
+2. For equivalence checking, it uses Z3 to check if there exists any input combination that produces different outputs for the two circuits.
+3. For circuit validation, it applies the given input assignments and checks for consistency and computes outputs.
-3. If such a combination exists, the circuits are not equivalent, and a counterexample is provided.
+4. If a difference or contradiction is found, a counterexample or error message is provided.
-4. If no such combination exists, the circuits are deemed equivalent.
+5. If no such combination exists, the circuits are deemed equivalent or the validation is successful.

 ## Circuit Description Format